aquasecurity/marketplaces/aws/docs/eks/pages/aqua-in-a-box.md

 # Launch Aqua in a box for EKS

 ## Overview
-Please note that this deployment scenario provides a starter environment that includes a database container for Postgres, leveraging a persistent volume to store data.
+This deployment scenario provides a <b><i>starter environment</b></i> that includes a <b>database container for Postgres</b>, leveraging a persistent volume to store data.
 This architecture is not scalable or resilient enough for production workloads, but extremely useful for evaluation.

+Just follow these <b>4 SIMPLE STEPS</b> to get up and running.

 ![Deployment Scenario 1](../../../images/Deployment_Scenario1.png)

 ## Step 1: Configure Your EKS cluster
 Aqua can easily be launched into an existing EKS environment or you can [spin up a new one](#create-a-new-EKS-cluster). using [https://eksctl.io/].